bytes0xcr6/SmartContracts/Ethernaut-Challenges/Alien Codex/README.md

   // Slot 0 = _owner (address = 20 bytes) + contact (bool 1 bytes)
   // Slot 1 =  codex[]
 ```
+1- Switch contact to true.
+(Modifier)
+2- Underflow the array to go to the previous Storage slot.
+(Slot 0) (Where the _owner is stored)
+3- After underflowing the array we need to get in which slot is the owner.
+4- Modify the slot 0 (owner) with the caller address.